 In addition to all the recipes, his Facebook page is an excellent source of information.
-He does Q and A sessions (which I usually miss) and the odd live chat.
+He does Q and A sessions (which I usually miss because of the time difference) and the odd live chat.
 People always ask the questions I want to know the answer to, so it’s a useful resource.

 I love this site.
 The photography is stunning and if you plug into Kaylie’s Instagram or Insta stories, you’ll see she’s a picture of health.
 As the title suggests, Kaylie’s not strictly paleo.
 She sometimes uses oats and likes her protein powders but her recipes are marked as being paleo, whole30, gluten free, etc.

 She is also, in my opinion, the queen of smoothies (sweet and savoury).
 They all look fabulous, and the ones I’ve made taste good.
 These are usually added frequently to her Instastories so do check these out.
 Her bread recipes are delicious too, I’m currently making her bagels all the time.